megacamelus/camel-upstream-info/camel-documentation/camel-openstack-neutron.md

 </table>

-If you need more precise subnet settings, you can create a new object of the type **org.openstack4j.model.network.Subnet** and send in the message body.
+If you need more precise subnet settings, you can create a new object of the type `org.openstack4j.model.network.Subnet` and send in the message body.

-# ports
+## Ports

-## Operations you can perform with the Port producer
+### Operations you can perform with the Port producer

 <table>
 <colgroup>